erikdubois/Sardi/README.md

 <hr>

-# Linux mint and the Sardi icons

-All of the flavours look great in Linux Mint.

-Check out how it looks on your system.

-Documentation to be found at http://erikdubois.be

 # What is Sardi

 Sardi is based on Ardis Icon Theme from Kotus Works.
 You can say it is a fork but it has grown